"To get us back on track, Montgomery County needs effective leadership and a new vision. We don’t need to look far for ideas.

 Diversity & Inclusion

 Promoting empowerment and inclusion by leveraging our county’s diversity to our benefit.
-We should be adding and expanding language immersion programs; actively connecting minority-owned businesses to prime commercial space; and harnessing the talent and resources of our immigrant population to inspire our global thinking and build our international economic presence.
+We should be protecting women's rights and healthcare; ensuring LGBTQI+ individuals are protected against discrimination; adding and expanding language immersion programs; actively connecting minority-owned businesses to prime commercial space; and harnessing the talent and resources of our immigrant population to inspire our global thinking and build our international economic presence.

 Empowering our nonprofit organizations as partners, not saddling them with regulations and red tape.
 Rather than increasing the size of our county government, we should engage the talent and experience in this sector to efficiently deliver services to those in need.